exokitxr/exokit/docs/magicleap.md

 Returns an instance of `MLEyeTracker`, which can be used to receive eye tracking data from the Magic Leap platform.

+#### `browser.magicleap.RequestImageTracking(HTMLImageElement image, float size) : MLImageTracker`

+Returns an instance of `MLImageTracker`, which can be used to receive image tracking updates from the Magic Leap platform.

+`image` should be an `HTMLImageElement` containing the image to track. `size` is the expected size of the widest dimension of the tracker (either X or Y) in meters.
+This is important for tracking depth.

 #### `browser.magicleap.RequestDepthPopulation(populateDepth : Boolean)`

 Sets whether the render loop will populate the depth buffer from the meshing system at the start of a frame.
 If you want natural AR occlusion without messing with mesh data, this is the easiest option.